shadowga/website/_docs/2/b-suggestions.md

 ### What a suggestion is
 A suggestion is something not yet implemented that you would like to see on here.
-Usually people suggest big changes like introducing a new feature, but people can also suggest small changes (even grammatical or cosmetic).
+Usually people suggest big things like introducing a new feature, but people can also suggest small changes (even grammatical or cosmetic).
 Suggestions may or may not be accepted depending on how much of a change they would make and how you could implement it.

-### Requirements
+### Taking action
+To reveal an issue or suggestion, you may start a discussion on our forum.
+If your discussion is about an issue, please use the 'development' tag paired with a proper sub-tag (server, forum, or resource pack).
+If it's about a suggestion, use the 'suggestions' tag instead.
+After your post is voted on by our administrator team, it can be accepted or denied by an Executive or above.
+Here's what's required for revealing an issue or suggestion:
 * You must have a forum account.
 * You must make sure that nobody has made a discussion about your same topic.
 * A clear description of the problem or what you want to suggest.
 * If this is an issue, please ensure that the problem is reproducible.
 * If this is a suggestion, please describe how your proposal would benefit us.

-### How to do it
-To reveal an issue, you may start a discussion with the 'development' topic on our forum.
-When making an issue discussion, please use sub-topics to make clear what the problem is about.
-To make a suggestion, you may start a discussion with the 'suggestions' topic.
-As mentioned above, please use the correct sub-topic.
-Most importantly, happy contributing and thank you.
+### Implementation
+Most server-related changes are implemented by a developer, but some things may only require an addition or deletion to our library of plugins.
+Changes to our forum are usually made by modifying our extension list while website changes (still abbreviated under the 'forum' sub-tag) are made through the corresponding GitHub repository.